BradleyCodeU/bradleycodeu.github.io/_apcsa/u05a_wc/U05aShoes/instructions.md

 Create a Shoes class and add a 2nd test to its tester file, ShoesTester.

 1. Write the Shoes class that is being accessed by the ShoesTester class.
 NO PRINTING INSIDE OF THIS OBJECT CLASS.
-2. Within the Shoes class (either in toString method OR in a getModelNumber method), generate the model number using the lowercase first letter of the brand, the lowercase first letter of the type, the lowercase color, and the size.
+2. Within the Shoes class write a getModelNumber method that will generate the model number using the lowercase first letter of the brand, the lowercase first letter of the type, the lowercase color, and the size.
 3. Run ShoesTester, add a 2nd test, and debug if necessary.

 ### Expected Output

-The expected output for the code in the screenshot above is...
+The expected output for the starter code is...
 ```
-Color: Blue, Brand: Nike, Type: Golf, Size: 9.5, Model Number: ngblue9.5
+Color: Blue, Brand: Nike, Type: Golf, Size: 9.5
+ngblue9.5
 ```
 A 2nd test of the Shoes class *could* result in the following output...
 ```
-Color: Red, Brand: Puma, Type: Sneakers, Size: 8, Model Number: psred8
+Color: Red, Brand: Puma, Type: Sneakers, Size: 8
+psred8
 ```

 Starter Code for ShoesTester.java: